legendu-net/blog/misc/content/2017/08/wsl-tips/wsl-tips.markdown

     :::PowerShell
     (gcm wsl).Version

+Run the following command to update WSL 2.

+    :::shell
+    wsl --update

 For more details,
 please refer to
 [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10) .

+## General Tips

+1. You can shutdown WSL using the command `wsl --shutdown`.

 ## GUI for WSL